novaksolutions/infusionsoft-one-click-upsell/readme.txt

 5. The upsell shows up as a button on your post or page.

 == Changelog ==

+= 1.2.0 =
+* Tested up to 3.8.2
+* Added ability to specify an image to use for the button.

 = 1.1.11 =
 * Pass upsell order ID to success page